google/visualblocks/custom_nodes/README.md

 - Debug using the `Logger` node.

-  You can connect the `Logger` node (under the `Advanced` category) to any node's output socket to inpect its value.
+  You can connect the `Logger` node (under the `Advanced` category) to any node's output socket to inspect its value.
 It will show the value in its preview panel UI as well as in developer console.

   <img src="./screenshots/logger.png" width="581" />